Ultranet (product): Launch and reception

 A pupil-free professional development day was planned for 9 August 2010 for teaching staff to learn how to use the Ultranet.
 However heavy server loads caused the system to crash around 9.00am and teaching was unable to continue.
 Some schools were reported to have abandoned the training day and staff dismissed early.
-Despite this failure, the next day, Ultranet held a promotional event at the Melbourne Convention and Exhibition Centre, at a cost of $1.4 million dollars.
+Despite this failure, the next day, Ultranet held a promotional event at the Melbourne Convention and Exhibition Centre, at a cost of $1.4 million.
 The event featured singing and dance performances, as well as a bus decorated with Ultranet livery.

 Further criticism was made about the Ultranet being an exclusively closed space.
 While the Ultranet was designed with online safety as a priority, the lack of modern Web 2.0 tools forced users to embed content from other sources, somewhat undermining the safety and privacy priority.
 At the time, many schools already had access to other free online learning management systems, including Moodle and Google Apps.
 Criticism was also made surrounding the lack of options in 'Learning Tasks', where many other rival Learning Management Systems had more modern and flexible solutions.